cabol/nebulex/README.md

     to add `:telemetry` to the dependency list.
     See [telemetry guide][telemetry].

-  * Also, all the external adapters have to be added as a dependency as well.
+  * If you are using an adapter other than the built-in ones (e.g: Cachex or Redis adapters), you have to add that dependency too.

 [nbx_caching]: http://hexdocs.pm/nebulex/Nebulex.Caching.html
 [telemetry]: http://hexdocs.pm/nebulex/telemetry.html